mkeller3/FastGeoTable/README.md

 ### Description
 The add column endpoints allows you to add a new column to an existing table in the database.

-Example: In the example below, we are adding a column called `test` that is text for the table `zip_centoids`.
+Example: In the example below, we are adding a column called `test` that is text for the table `zip_centroids`.

 ### Example Input
 ```json